-Hair loss is not a listed side effect of phentermine, but many patients notice a link between phentermine use and hair thinning or falling out in clumps.
+Hair loss is not an official side effect of phentermine, but many patients notice a link between phentermine use and hair thinning or falling out in clumps.
 So, why does phentermine make your hair fall out?

-Some evidence suggests that phentermine-related hormonal changes and weight loss could be to blame, but loss or thinning of hair may also indicate an underlying medical condition or stem from taking a medicine that affects hair growth.
+Phentermine-related hormonal changes and weight loss could be to blame, but loss or thinning of hair may result from taking certain medications or indicate an underlying medical condition.

 Since phentermine hair loss is not a listed side effect of the medication, it is hard to determine what exactly is responsible for this relatively-common complication.
 However, the potency of the medication, rapid weight loss, nutritional deficiencies or underlying medical problems could help explain why phentermine is causing hair loss.

-Here are four potential explanations for why phentermine causes hair loss:
+Here are four possible reasons why phentermine causes hair loss:

-While many people associate chemotherapy drugs with hair loss, you may be surprised to learn that many medications can cause hair loss due to toxicity that affects hair follicle development and growth.
+While many people associate chemotherapy drugs with hair loss, you may be surprised to learn that many other medications also cause hair loss related to chemical toxicity that affects hair follicle growth and development.

-Unfortunately, the scalp is most heavily-affected because 80-90% of the hair follicles in that area are in anagen (the growth phase) at any given time, which makes them more susceptible to damage .
-This is why you may notice phentermine causing hair loss on your head, but not anywhere else on your body.
-If you think phentermine may be the reason behind your recent hair loss, talk to your prescribing physician.
+The scalp is most heavily-affected by TE because 80-90% of the hair follicles in that area are in anagen (the growth phase) at any given time, which makes them more susceptible to damage (

 Nutritional deficiencies are another common cause of hair loss.
-Restrictive diets that eliminate entire food groups or slash protein intake put patients at particular risk for nutrition-related hair loss .
+Restrictive diets that eliminate entire food groups or slash protein intake put patients at increased risk for nutrition-related hair loss (

-Like the medication itself, protein or other nutrient deficiences can also cause hair loss or thinning in the form of telogen effluvium.
+Like the medication itself, protein or other nutrient deficiencies can also cause hair loss or thinning in the form of telogen effluvium.

-Phentermine is famous for producing impressive results in a matter of months, but slimming down quickly can have the unintended consequence of hair thinning or loss as well.
-Like drug toxicity or nutrient deficiencies, major weight loss can also cause telogen effluvium.
+Phentermine is famous for producing impressive weight loss results in a matter of months, but slimming down too quickly can cause (or worsen) hair loss (

 Last, but certainly not least, an undiagnosed medical condition could be responsible for hair loss on phentermine.
 Some common medical conditions in phentermine patients that may contribute to hair loss include hypothyroidism, PCOS and androgenetic alopecia (genetic baldness).

-If weight loss and maintenance has always proven difficult for you, ask your doctor about a thyroid function test.
-Hypothyroidism, or low/underactive thyroid, can cause thinning hair, weight gain, fatigue, constipation and depression, among other symptoms .
+If weight loss and maintenance has always been difficult for you, ask your doctor about a thyroid function test.
+Hypothyroidism, or low/underactive thyroid, can cause thinning hair, weight gain, fatigue, constipation and depression, among other symptoms (

-Like hypothyroidism, polycystic ovary syndrome (PCOS) can be an underlying cause of weight gain and hair loss due to hormonal imbalances.
+Polycystic ovary syndrome (PCOS) is another potential cause of weight gain and hair loss due to hormonal imbalances.
 Many women with PCOS find phentermine helpful to jumpstart adoption of healthy habits that promote weight loss.
 Decreasing excess weight, in turn, helps ease symptoms of PCOS and restore hormonal balance.
 However, if you suspect PCOS may be causing or contributing to your phentermine hair loss, bring it up to your gynecologist.

 Most drug-related hair loss resolves on its own after the treatment finishes.
-If the damage is due to telogen effluvium (TE), hair regrowth after phentermine may not start for 2-6 months after you last dose .However, shedding usually decreases steadily during the 6-8 months after the cause of TE is removed .
+If the damage is due to telogen effluvium (TE), hair regrowth after phentermine may not start for 2-6 months after finishing treatment (

-While regrowth is typically perceivable by a doctor at 2-3 months, it may not be noticeable to you for 12-18 months after stopping phentermine .
-For this reason, phentermine hair loss can be a much more enduring issue than other, listed side effects of the medication.
+While regrowth is typically perceivable by a doctor at 2-3 months, it may not be noticeable to you for up to 12-18 months (

 First and foremost, aim for a healthy rate of weight loss: around 1-2 pounds per week.

-Losing weight too quickly not only increases lean muscle loss and probability of rebound weight gain, but also puts your hair at risk [6,7].
-Very low calorie diets are often nutritionally-deficient and the body becomes stressed when it senses a dramatic shortage of nutrition in comparison with daily expenditure, both of which can negatively impact hair growth and health.
+Losing weight too quickly not only increases lean muscle loss and probability of rebound weight gain, but also puts your hair at risk (

 Some cases of phentermine hair loss can be prevented, or even treated, by eating a balanced diet with plenty of calories, protein, healthy fats and micronutrients.

-Several vitamins and minerals also prove critical to hair growth and maintenance, which may help prevent phentermine hair loss.
+Several vitamins and minerals are also critical for hair growth and maintenance, which may help prevent phentermine hair loss.
 These include:

 He or she can run tests and help you determine exactly why your hair is thinning or falling out.
 It may be phentermine and the associated weight loss/dietary changes, but it could also be another medical issue or medication.
 A medical professional is the best person to assess why your hair health has deteriorated.